xpack/hello-world-template-xpack/README-MAINTAINER.md

 - check the latest commits `npm run git-log`
 - open the `CHANGELOG.md` file
 - check if all previous fixed issues are in
-- commit with a message like _prepare v0.6.1_
+- commit with a message like _prepare v0.6.2_

 ## Publish on the npmjs.com server

-- select the `xpack-develop` branch
+- select the `xpack-development` branch
 - commit everything
 - `npm run fix`
 - commit all changes
 - `npm run test-all`
 - check the latest commits `npm run git-log`
-- `npm run pack`; check the content of the archive, which should list only the following; possibly adjust `.npmignore`
+- `npm run npm-pack`; check the content of the archive, which should list only the following; possibly adjust `.npmignore`

 ```console